Regional Council of Occitania

 The Regional Council of Occitania (Conseil régional d'Occitanie, Conselh regional d'Occitània) is the deliberative assembly of the region of Occitania, the southernmost administrative region of metropolitan France excluding Corsica.
-Carole Delga of Socialist Party is the current president of the regional council, elected on 4 January 2016, following the regional elections on 6 and 13 December 2015.
+Carole Delga of the Socialist Party is the current president of the regional council, elected on 4 January 2016, following the regional elections on 6 and 13 December 2015.